 History of River Ranch Lodge

-The restaurant used to consist of one dining room where family style dinner was served and has evolved into the California style fine dining restaurant that it is today.
-There are currently 2 rooms with a dining room and bar over the rushing river set with cozy lamps on each table where the ambiance of the bar flows into the dining area making for a warm friendly atmosphere.
-The second room has tables with white linen situated around a river rock fireplace that provides a more intimate dining experience.
+The restaurant used to consist of just one dining room, where family-style dinner was served; it has evolved into a California-style fine dining restaurant experience with the main dining room and central bar cantilevered over the rushing river, and private dining room situated around a river rock fireplace, which provides a more intimate dining experience.

-Over time, the 19 lodge rooms have evolved into charming, comfortable places with modern amenities each with a private bath, cable television and a modem-ready telephone.
-The décor reflects the mountain charm with lodge pole pine furnishings or antiques.
+Over time, the 19 lodge rooms have evolved into charming, comfortable Alpine retreats with basic modern amenities to help you feel at home.
+Each room has a private bath, flatscreen HDMI-compatible cable television, free wifi, and Keurig machine for in-room coffee or tea, plus basic hotel amenities such as a hairdryer, iron, and ironing board.
+Most rooms have a balcony overlooking the river, and the décor reflects the mountain charm with lodge pole pine furnishings and antiques.